Totally $\Delta$-modular IPs with two non-zeros in most rows: Introduction

 \section{Introduction}

 In this work, we are concerned with integer programs (IPs) of the following form:

 where $c\in\Z^n$, $M\in\Z^{m\times n}$, and $b\in\Z^m$ for $m,n\in\N$.
 In general, assuming $\mathrm{P}\neq\mathrm{NP}$, one cannot hope for a polynomial-time algorithm to solve~\eqref{eq_ip}.
 Still, there are certain subclasses of IPs that can be solved efficiently.
 The most prominent example for this is IPs with \emph{totally unimodular} (TU) constraint matrices, i.e., if $M$ is TU.
-We call a matrix $M\in\Z^{m\times n}$ TU, if all its \emph{subdeterminants} are in $\{0,\pm1\}$, where a subdeterminant is the determinant of a square submatrix of $M$.
+Recall that a matrix $M\in\Z^{m\times n}$ is TU, if all its \emph{subdeterminants} are in $\{0,\pm1\}$, where a subdeterminant is the determinant of a square submatrix of $M$.

-Totally unimodular matrices possess the nice geometric property, that the convex hull of the feasible solutions to~\eqref{eq_ip} is equal to the space of feasible solutions of its linear relaxation $\min \, \left\{ c^\intercal x : Mx \le b, \, x \in \R^n \right\}$.
+Totally unimodular matrices possess the nice geometric property that the convex hull of the feasible solutions to~\eqref{eq_ip} is equal to the space of feasible solutions of its linear relaxation $\min \, \left\{ c^\intercal x : Mx \le b, \, x \in \R^n \right\}$.
 Therefore, we can solve such IPs by solving a single linear program.
 Such (combinatorial) linear programs can be solved in strongly polynomial time due to a result by Tardos~\cite{Tar86}.
 This implies polynomial solvability for a collection of combinatorial optimization problems that can be stated as IPs on TU constraint matrices, such as the maximum-flow problem, the matching problem in bipartite graphs, or the stable set problem in bipartite graphs.

 Almost 30 years ago, Shevchenko~\cite{She96} asked for generalizations of this result to IPs on constraint matrices with bounded subdeterminants.
 We call a matrix $M$ \emph{totally $\Delta$-modular}, if all its subdeterminants are in $[-\Delta,\Delta]\cap\Z$.
 A fundamental open question in combinatorial optimization is the following: